 Student jobs and internships

-Many students in Germany have jobs in their spare time.
-Some of them are research assistants (wissenschaftliche Hilfskraft – Hiwi) in universities, research institutes or libraries, for example, whilst others work as waiters or babysitters.
+Many students in Germany work in their spare time.
+Some of them might be research assistants (wissenschaftliche Hilfskraft – HiWi) in universities, research institutes or libraries, while others are waiters or babysitters.
 Students from abroad can also work in Germany alongside their studies.

-Like German students, those who come from EU/EEA countries are allowed to work for up to 20 hours a week during semesters.
-There is no limit to what they can earn during semester breaks.
+Students from EU/EEA countries are allowed to work for up to 20 hours per week during the semester, just like German students are.
+There is no limit to how much they can earn during semester breaks.
 Anyone from a country outside the EU can work 120 full days or 240 half-days without the consent of the Federal Employment Agency (BA).
-Generally, either an internship or working as a self employed person is possible while pursuing academic studies as an international student.
-However, it is important to note that any self-employment activitiy need consent of the responsible Foreigners Authority beforehand.
-Among other things, the Authority will proof whether the occupation will either hinder or delay the student in the pursue of their academic goals.
+Generally, either an internship or working as a self-employed person is an option while pursuing academic studies as an international student.
+However, it is important to note that any self-employment activity need consent of the competent Foreigners' Authority beforehand.
+Among other things, the Authority will determine whether the occupation will hinder or delay the student in the pursuit of their academic goals.

 You will find more information on the website of the Deutsches Studentenwerk and on the Study in Germany website.